Request a Due Process Hearing

 1. The other party.

 If you are a parent: Send your original request to the superintendent of your student's school district.
-Get school district contact info
+Get school district contact information

 If you are a school district: Send your original request to the parent.